Tax

 State and Local Tax

-Our state and local tax (“SALT”) practice represents a wide range of business clients from Fortune 500 companies to small business owners in assisting them with tax audits, administrative disputes and appeals, court litigation, tax planning and legislative/public policy remedies.
+Our state and local tax (“SALT”) practice represents a wide range of business clients from Fortune 500 companies to small business owners in assisting them with tax audits, administrative disputes and appeals, court litigation, tax planning, and legislative/public policy remedies.
 Our SALT professionals provide superior service to clients by keeping abreast of state tax policy issues from across the country while focusing on matters in New England states.
-Our SALT professionals regularly represent clients before the New Hampshire Department of Revenue Administration, the Massachusetts Department of Revenue and the Vermont Department of Taxes.
+Our SALT professionals regularly represent clients before the New Hampshire Department of Revenue Administration, the Massachusetts Department of Revenue, and the Vermont Department of Taxes.
 We also regularly represent multi-state businesses before other state tax agencies to resolve nexus and other disputes.

 Our SALT professionals have extensive backgrounds in the state tax field, including government service, and regularly engage in state tax policy forums.
-We serve as presenters on SALT issues on a local, regional and national basis in a variety of professional and industry forums, and interact with state revenue agencies in collaborative policy groups and advisory boards.
+We serve as presenters on SALT issues on a local, regional, and national basis in a variety of professional and industry forums, and interact with state revenue agencies in collaborative policy groups and advisory boards.
 We have also published a variety of state tax articles on New England tax issues.

-Examples of past SALT services include:
+Examples of SALT services include the following:

-• Planning to Locate Business in New Hampshire.
 We represented two of the world’s largest privately held businesses in establishing significant locations in New Hampshire, including comparisons with SALT impacts in other possible locations.

-• Managing State Tax Impacts of International Transactions.
 We have represented U.S.-based multi-national businesses to ensure that State tax laws did not stand in the way of tax-efficient ownership structures for EU operations.

-• Managing Multi-state Reporting Issues.
 Expanding businesses must proactively manage their potential exposure to tax liability in their market states.
 We have represented many expanding businesses to resolve inquiries from states concerning whether the businesses have sufficient “nexus” for taxation.

 Federal and International Tax